bskinn/flake8-bot/DATAFLOW.md

 - Clear Markdown output
 - Rename old f8.list (not used after this)
 - Unzip entry-point JSON payloads and COPY to `.old`
+  - We keep the prior versions in the 'current data' filenames because we're only going to check the packages that have shown change/activity.
+  - If we, say, renamed this file instead of copying, then the tables of packages would only show new/updated packages, when we want them to be a *complete* list of packages, whether they've changed or not
 - Unzip RSS JSON payload WITHOUT copy
+  - **Why do we not copy or rename here?**

 ## `30-retrieve-package-data`